MOST Bus: MOST50

 MOST50 doubles the bandwidth of a MOST25 system and increases the frame length to 1024 bits.
 The three established channels (control message channel, streaming data channel, packet data channel) of MOST25 remain the same, but the length of the control channel and the sectioning between the synchronous and asynchronous channels are flexible.
-Although MOST50 is specified to support both optical and electrical physical layers, the available MOST50 Intelligent Network Interface Controllers (INICs) only support electrical data transfer via a three copper conductor configuration; consisting of an Unshielded Twisted Pair (UTP) set and a single additional control line.
+Although MOST50 is specified to support both optical and electrical physical layers, the available MOST50 Intelligent Network Interface Controllers (INICs) only support electrical data transfer via a three-copper-conductor configuration, consisting of an unshielded twisted pair (UTP) set and a single additional control line.
 The additional control line is connected to each MOST50 network device in a parallel single shared bus configuration.
-Each MOST50 device would contain five copper wire connections in this configuration.
-Control line (for signals sent from the master) and two UTP sets (each containing D+ D−).
+Each MOST50 device would contain five copper wire connections in this configuration: Control line (for signals sent from the master) and two UTP sets (each containing D+ D−).
 One set is used for data input (outputted from the preceding device on the network ring), while the other is used for data output to the next device on the ring.
-As with its fiber counterparts, closing or completing the ring (termination at the originating device) is required for any and all network operation.
+As with its fiber counterparts, closing or completing the ring (termination at the originating device) is required.